RezaSaadatyar/Machine-Learning-in-Python/Classification/README.md

 **Classification**<br/>

 **Binary Classification:**<br/>
-In machine learning, binary classification is a supervised learning algorithm that categorizes new observations into one of two outcomes usually represented as 0 or 1, true or false, positive or negative, etc.
+It is a type of supervised learning algorithm used in machine learning.
+It aims to classify new observations into one of two possible outcomes, typically denoted as 0 or 1, true or false, positive or negative, and so on.

-How Binary Classification Works?

-In binary classification, the algorithm is trained on a labeled dataset, where each data point is associated with a binary label.
-The algorithm then learns to map the input features to the corresponding binary label.
-Once trained, the algorithm can be used to predict the binary label for new, unseen data points.
+**How Binary Classification Works?**<br/>The process of binary classification involves training an algorithm on a dataset that has labeled data points with binary labels.
+The algorithm then learns how to associate input features with their respective binary labels.
+Once the algorithm is trained, it can be utilized to predict binary labels for new and unseen data points.

-Common Binary Classification Models
+**Common Binary Classification Models:**<br/>
-Logistic Regression: It is used for binary classification problems, where the output variable is categorical with two possible values.
+- `Logistic Regression:` This is utilized in problems involving binary classification, where the output variable has two categorical values.
-Neural Networks: This algorithm is designed to cluster raw input, recognize patterns, or interpret sensory data.
-Despite their multiple advantages, neural networks require significant computational resources.
-It can get complicated to fit a neural network when there are thousands of observations.
+- `Neural Networks:` This algorithm clusters input, recognizes patterns, and interprets sensory data.
+However, neural networks require significant computational resources, making it difficult to fit them when dealing with thousands of observations.
-Support Vector Machines: A support vector machine is typically used for classification problems by constructing a hyperplane where the distance between two classes of data points is at its maximum.
+- `Support Vector Machines:` A support vector machine is typically used for classification problems by constructing a hyperplane where the distance between two classes of data points is at its maximum.
 This